learn-co-curriculum/sql-writing-database-commands-to-a-file/README.md

 Let's confirm that the above execution of the SQL commands in our `.sql` file, we can do the following.

 1. In your terminal, enter into your Pets Database with the `sqlite3 pets_database.db` command.
-2. Run the following `.schema;` command.
+2. Run the following `.schema` command.
 You should see the following schema printed out, confirming that we did in fact create our Cats table successfully.

 ```sql
 CREATE TABLE cats (